-Research alliance on Adaptive Polymer Gels with Controlled Network Structure will close a gap in the German research landscape
+Research alliance on Adaptive Polymer Gels with Model-Network Structure will close a gap in the German research landscape

 5 June 2019